-Dante M. Abando, Filipino, 59, has served as a Director of the Club since its incorporation.
-He is a Senior Vice President and Member of the Management Committee of ALI.
-He is concurrently the President of Makati Development Corporation.
-He is also the Chairman of MDC BuildPlus, Inc., MDC Concrete, Inc., MDC Equipment Solutions, Inc. and MDBI Construction Corp., a joint venture of Makati Development Corporation and Bouygues Batiment International.
-He is currently a Board Member of Avida Land Corporation, Serendra, Inc., and Ayala Property Management Corporation.
-He was the President of Alveo Land Corporation.
-He served as Chairman and President of the Philippine Constructors Association from 2016 to 2017 and a member of the Board of Trustees of the University of the Philippines Alumni Engineers from 2015 to 2018.
-He graduated with a degree in Bachelor of Science in Civil Engineering from the University of the Philippines in 1986 and earned his Master's Degree in Business Administration in 1995 from the same university.
-In 2012, he completed the Executive Program on Real Estate Management at Harvard University Graduate School of Design.
+Dante M. Abando, Filipino, 60, has served as a Director of the Club since its incorporation.
+He was a Senior Vice President and Member of the Management Committee of ALI until December 31, 2024.
+He is also the Chairman of MDC BuildPlus, Inc. and a Director of Anvaya Cove Golf and Sports Club, Inc. Before MDC, he served as President and Board Member of Alveo Land Corporation.
+Dan was also the Chairman and President of the Philippine Constructors Association (PCA) from 2016 to 2017, a member of the Board of Trustees of the University of the Philippines Alumni Engineers (UPAE) from 2015 to 2018, and a member of the Board of Trustees of the University of the Philippines Alumni Association (UPAA) from 2023 to 2025.
+Dan obtained a BS in civil engineering from the University of the Philippines.
+He earned a Master's Degree in Business Administration from the same university and completed the Executive Program on Real Estate Management at the Harvard University Graduate School of Business.